zhihw/student-webdev-labs/01-html/_html-exercises.md

 ## <a id="ex02"></a> Exercise 02 - Images

-Recreate the snapshot below, using two images (200x150) from [placekitten](http://placekitten.com/) and [placepuppy](https://place-puppy.com/).
+Recreate the snapshot below, using two images (200x150).
+The images in the screenshot comes from [placekitten](http://placekitten.com/) and [placepuppy](https://place-puppy.com/), but you can use any image generator.
 Make sure you add captions below the image using `figure` and `figcaption`.
 Every non-decorate image should have an "alt" attribute describing the contents of the image.

 <img src="../_assets/html-exercises/html-ex02-images.png" height=200 alt="screenshot of a page with figure and img elements">